Budget Families: What the last 10 budgets have meant

 Sam is happy that the earned income credit will increase by € 400 per annum and with the reduction in the USC rates.
 However, he is disappointed that the 3 per cent surcharge for self-employed income over € 100,000 will remain for 2017.
 Overall he is € 63 per month better off.

 Sam is also happy that the mortgage interest relief allowable as a deduction against his rental income has increased to 80 per cent and will increase by 5 per cent over successive years.

 Dual income couple

-Cleo is a single person in her early 30s living in rented accommodation in Galway.
-She works in a city centre restaurant and is generally paid at minimum wage rates.
-Her earnings are € 19,000 a year.
+Sarah-Jane is a single person, aged 24 years old with no children.
+Sarah-Jane is living in rented accommodation with friends in Galway.
+She works long hours in a restaurant and is generally paid at minimum wage rates.
+Her earnings are € 22,000 per annum.

 Single public sector worker

 Annual income: €37,000